KinGiluob/MultiuserVive/README.md

 # Multiuser Vive

 Basic Unity project setup for multiplayer with HTC Vive.
-(Includes SteamVR v1.1.1)
+(Includes part of SteamVR v1.2.1)

-Updated for Unity 5.4.1p1 and now requires Unity 5.4.
+Updated for Unity 5.6.1p3.

 Seperate scenes for Local network or Internet version.